 After taking every college and tech photo class available in Central Florida (both art and commercial), I got my first photography job in 1988 and quickly found that experience is considerably more important than classroom lectures.
 Unfortunately I didn’t pursue my interest and wound up working various jobs over the next twelve years with only the occasional photo job on the side, mainly for fun.

-In 2000 my sister asked me to move up to Fort Walton Beach to help her with her new business and I started working on the photojournalistic style needed for beach weddings.
+In 2000 my sister asked me to move to Fort Walton Beach to help her with her new business and I started working on the photojournalistic style needed for beach weddings.
 In the past I had concentrated on tripods and light meters but quickly adjusted to the “think on your feet” type of photography needed when you’re racing against the setting sun.

 “You don’t take a photograph, you make it.”